-Interstitial pattern was the most common lesion noticed in 18 sheep affected with respiratory sign in which 10 showed unstructured pattern (Fig 1) and 8 showed structured pattern (Fig. 2 and 3) and radiological signs such as presence of fluid, cells or fibrin in the interstitial space or diffuse miliary nodules.
+Interstitial pattern was the most common lesion noticed in 18 sheep affected with respiratory sign in which 10 showed unstructured pattern (Fig. 1) and 8 showed structured pattern (Figs. 2 and 3) and radiological signs such as presence of fluid, cells or fibrin in the interstitial space or diffuse miliary nodules.
 Alveolar pattern was the second most common and noticed in 15 sheep affected with respiratory signs which was characterized by consolidation of cranioventral lung field with fluid filled alveoli and air bronchogram (Fig. 4).
 Bronchial pattern was observed in 8 sheep affected with respiratory signs and was characterized by donuts and tram lines (Fig. 5).
 Mixed pattern was observed in 10 sheep affected with respiratory signs.
 Mixed pattern was characterized by the presence of more than one pattern, such as a combination of interstitial, alveolar and bronchial pattern (Fig. 6).
 Pleural effusions were observed in 5 sheep affected with thoracic affections.
 Radiographically these effusions obscured the cardiac silhouette.
 In one case, pleural effusion with leafy lung pattern in progressive hydrothorax, indistinct cranial and middle lung lobes, and mixed lung pattern in caudal lung lobes.
 In 2nd case, Pleural effusion with mixed lung pattern with border effacement sign of silhouette of heart at right side was noticed.
-In 3rd case, Pleural effusion with lobar sign between cranial and middle lung lobes in left lateral view of sheep was noticed (Fig. 7, 8 and 9).
+In 3rd case, Pleural effusion with lobar sign between cranial and middle lung lobes in left lateral view of sheep was noticed (Figs. 7, 8 and 9).
 Cardiomegaly was seen in 2 cases in sheep with thoracic affections.
 Cardiomegaly with VHS value of 12.5 and heart was extending from second sternebrae to seventh sternebrae with indistinct cranial lung lobes in one case (Fig. 10).
 In another case, indistinct cranial and middle lung lobes with enlarged heart occupies most of the thoracic cavity and compressing the crura of diaphragm in VD view (Fig. 11).
 Pneumothorax was seen in 2 cases in sheep with thoracic affections (Fig. 12).
 Cavity lesions was seen in 2 cases in sheep with thoracic affections.
 In one case, an ovoid to round thin walled gas and soft tissue opacity filled structures in the region of the right cranial thorax of sheep (Fig 13).
 In another case, pleural effusion with cavitary sign (round, discrete, single or multiples lesions of soft tissue radio opacity) in hilar region and caudal border of heart (Fig. 14).

 DISCUSSION